What do we do?

 Attending John Brown University, loves cats, coffee, chocolate, and traveling.

-Attending Wheaton College and IIT, loves traveling, working with young kids, and learning new languages.
+Attending Illinois Institute of Technology, loves traveling, working with young kids, and learning new languages.

 Attending Cedarville University, loves coffee shops and spending time with friends.